Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Open Questions and Future Work

 One recent and promising technique for watermarking training datasets is Entangled Watermarking Embeddings \cite{ewe}.
 Instead of only learning features sampled from the task distribution, the defending model also samples data that encode watermarks when classifying data.
 Therefore, watermark data is entangled with legitimate training data, so an adversary attempting to remove the watermarks cannot do this without damaging the training data itself, and thereby sacrificing performance.
 The method uses Soft Nearest Neighbour Loss to increase entanglement, a new loss function.
 And the method is evaluated in the image and audio domains, showing that with this method an owner can claim with 95\% confidence that model extraction has taken place to produce a similarly performing model by extracting prediction vectors.
 This technique notably shows robustness against adaptive adversaries, meaning the adversary has knowledge of the watermarking technique being used.

 As machine learning models become more ubiquitous across a range of industries, it is important to implement digital watermarking strategies within the models themselves so that the owner's private information remains secure.
-However, just as was discussed in section 7.2, there will inevitably be technology developed to remove watermarks, even from machine learning models.
+However, there will inevitably be technology developed to remove watermarks, even from machine learning models.
 For example, REFIT is a recent unified watermark removal framework based on fine-tuning.
 It does not require knowledge of the watermarks being removed, and is effective against a wide range of current watermarking techniques \cite{refit}.